step-security/harden-runner/README.md

 1. [Filter Egress Network Traffic](https://github.com/step-security/github-actions-goat/blob/main/docs/Solutions/RestrictOutboundTraffic.md)
 2. [Detect File Tampering](https://github.com/step-security/github-actions-goat/blob/main/docs/Solutions/MonitorSourceCode.md)

-### Support for Self-Hosted Runners and Private Repositories
+### Support for Private Repositories

-Hardening for self-hosted runners and GitHub-hosted runners used in private repositories is supported with a commercial license.
+Hardening of runners used in private repositories is supported with a commercial license.
 Check out the [documentation](https://docs.stepsecurity.io/stepsecurity-platform/billing) for more details.

 - To use Harden-Runner in a `Private` repository, you must install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security).
 - This is needed to access the GitHub Actions API and to authenticate users to access the insights URL for private repositories.
 - If you use Harden-Runner GitHub Action in a private repository, the generated insights URL is NOT public.
 Only those who have access to the repository can view it.

 Read this [case study on how Kapiche uses Harden-Runner](https://www.stepsecurity.io/case-studies/kapiche/) to improve software supply chain security in their private repositories.

+### Hardening Self-Hosted Runners

+Hardening for self-hosted runners is supported with a commercial license.
+Check out the [documentation](https://docs.stepsecurity.io/stepsecurity-platform/billing) for more details.

 #### Self-Hosted Actions Runner Controller (ARC) Runners